In this article, our generative AI consulting company will explain how the technology can support healthcare organizations.

 Real-life examples

-A team of researchers experimented with Generative Adversarial Network (GAN) models to extract and enhance features in low-quality medical scans, transforming them into high-resolution images.
+In another example, a team of researchers experimented with generative adversarial network (GAN) models to extract and enhance features in low-quality medical scans, transforming them into high-resolution images.
 This approach was tested on brain MRI scans, dermoscopy, retinal fundoscopy, and cardiac ultrasound images, displaying a superior accuracy rate in anomaly detection after image enhancement.

 According to the Congressional Budget Office, the process of new drug development costs on average $1 billion to $2 billion, which also includes failed drugs.
 Fortunately, there is evidence that AI has the potential to cut the time needed to design and screen new drugs almost by half, saving the pharma industry around $26 billion in annual expenses in the process.
 Additionally, this technology can reduce costs associated with clinical trials by $28 billion per year.

-Pharmaceutical companies can deploy generative AI in healthcare to speed up drug discovery by:
+How does generative AI help in designing new drugs?
+Gen AI in healthcare speeds up drug discovery by:

 -